 Firstly, gaps can be caused by flooring that is laid incorrectly or by flooring in areas that are too wet.

-Because of the dry interior climate of wood stoves, I've seen flooring with strange gaps where the floors were installed right over the heating ducts.
+Because of the dry interior climate of wood stoves, I've seen flooring with strange gaps where the floors were installed over the heating ducts.
 This resulted from the foundations being put directly over the vents.

 When attempting to fix a floor gap, it is more necessary to analyze how the gap adds to the area's overall appearance than how wide the hole itself is.
 During the rainiest months of the year, repairs should be made when strange gaps are at their smallest.